How to Prep for First Time Goat Kidding

 If you are brand new to having goats, you may be a bit apprehensive about your pregnant does and that is why prepping for kidding season is so important.
 Make sure you have everything you need before your goats begin to kid, and you will be better prepared for anything that can and may happen.

-Now before I dive in, please know that 90% of all goat kiddings happen without our intervention.
+Now before I dive in, please know that 90 percent of all goat kiddings happen without our intervention.
 This means you should not step in and help unless you feel that you must.
 With that being said, having tools ready in case you are needed is a requirement of any responsible homesteader for any type of livestock.

 Goat Birthing Checklist